ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

    c.
 We perform the subtype check `alpha <= Bool`, leading to the unification `alpha := Bool`;
 4. The result of the inference is `alpha`; after zonking the result is `Bool`.

 When `ImpredicativeTypes` is on we introduce an additional step between (2) and (3), which we call *quick look*.
 Quick look traverses the arguments of the application, and tries to infer as much impredicative instantiations as possible.
 The results are applied before step (3), which means that arguments are type checked with the correct impredicative instantiations.
-Another way to look at this proposal is that each application is type checked *twice*: first the "simple" pass tries to infer impredicative instantiation, which is then fed to the second, real pass.
+The "quick look" pass only traverses *simple expressions*, which we define to be (possibly nested) applications of variables in the environment.

-The name "quick look"  was chosen because this additional step only traverses the "simple" cases of type checking, namely (possibly nested) applications of variables in the environment.
-In those cases it is crystal clear how impredicative instantiation is threaded.
+Another way to look at this proposal is that each application is type checked *twice*: first the "quick look" pass tries to infer impredicative instantiation, which is then fed to the second, real pass.
+For simple expressions it is crystal clear how impredicative instantiation is threaded.
 On the contrary, it never looks at abstractions, pattern matching, `let`s, or any other expression.

-In addition, "quick look" only unifies a type variable when it is found under a type constructor different than arrows, because invariance ensures that equality is the only way to make the expression type check.
-It never tries to perform any complicated analysis on other types: impredicativity must be the *only obvious* solution to make the program type check (or as we say in the paper, "impredicativity is never guessed").
+One important feature of Haskell's type system that "quick look" uses is the invariance of type constructors.
+In short, the subsumption rules ensure that if, for example, `Maybe t` is a more polymorphic than `Maybe s`, it must be the case that `t` equals `s`.
+This property holds for every type constructor except for function types, which require a slightly more complex handling.
+The proposed inference algorithm never tries to perform any complicated analysis on other types: impredicativity must be the *only obvious* solution to make the program type check (or as we say in the paper, "impredicativity is never guessed").

 ## Examples